-Ward makes a really valid point about this as I have seen this in the boxing gym before where a fighter really can get caught up thinking he is next best thing.
+Ward makes a really valid point about this as I have seen this in the boxing gym before where a fighter can really get caught up thinking he is the best next thing.

 Having high confidence in your ability is a good thing to have, just don’t let it get to your head.

 We all need to be able to go out and enjoy yourself once in a while, but all too often you will hear of top boxers “loving the night-life” a bit too much!

 This can tie in with hanging out with the wrong people and goes back to the first point of taking drugs or drinking too much.

 Just be careful falling into this trap too often.

 Like I said further above it’s good to have confidence and believe you will win against your opponent.
 But one punch in boxing can change everything, it’s all it sometimes takes to change a fight.
 Think about Buster Douglas defeating Mike Tyson or Ruiz beating Joshua – no one thought it would be possible.

 Always respect your opponents ability no matter what, even if you really dislike them as a person.

 7. Listening to people who only gas you up and tell you what you want to hear